Sep-2025

 Notable Products

-In April 2025, the top-performing product for RIFF was Wild Raspberry Lemonade (10mg THC, 355ml) in the Beverage category, maintaining its first-place rank from the previous months with sales of 4960 units.
-Blue Raspberry Ice Lemonade (10mg THC, 355ml) also held steady in the second position, showing consistent performance with minor fluctuations in sales figures.
-Boost- THC/CBG 1:1 Tropical Burst Carbonated Drink (10mg THC, 10mg CBG 355ml) remained in third place, experiencing a slight increase in sales compared to March.
-Boost- THC/CBG 1:1 Vanilla Frost Carbonated Drink (10mg THC, 10mg CBG) stayed in the fourth spot, with a gradual decline in sales over the months.
-Subway Scientist Pre-Roll (1g) continued to rank fifth, demonstrating decreased sales in April, indicating a potential area for improvement.
+In September 2025, RIFF's top-performing product was Wild Raspberry Lemonade (10mg THC, 355ml) in the Beverage category, maintaining its number one rank from previous months with a sales figure of 6000.
+Blue Raspberry Ice Lemonade (10mg THC, 355ml) followed consistently in second place, showing a slight decline in sales from August.
+The Boost- THC/CBG 1:1 Tropical Burst Carbonated Drink (10mg THC, 10mg CBG 355ml) remained third in the rankings, with sales continuing to decrease over the months.
+Boost- THC/CBG 1:1 Vanilla Frost Carbonated Drink (10mg THC, 10mg CBG) held its position at fourth, experiencing a significant drop in sales compared to earlier months.
+Pink Certz (7g) in the Flower category stayed steady at fifth place, with a modest increase in sales from June to September.

 Top Selling Cannabis Brands